-KRRC will identify and maintain, through the term of the FMP, aerial river access points (ARAPs) in the former reservoirs (two per reservoir) that meet specific suitability performance criteria to be used by Type 1 helicopters with snorkels.
+As specified in a cooperative agreement with CalFire and ODF, the Renewal Corporation will implement the identification and maintenance, through the surrender term, of aerial river access points (ARAPs) in the former reservoirs (two per reservoir) that meet specific suitability performance criteria to be used by Type 1 helicopters with snorkels.
 Strategic use of the post-dam removal Klamath River corridor as a water supply for aerial fire suppression is an important part of countering the loss of the reservoirs.
 Viable water sources need to be perennial and have sufficient flow and accessibility (NFPA, 2017b).
 Minimum flows in the river will be sufficient to provide adequate water supply even under the heaviest drafting withdrawals.
 Some reaches of the free-flowing Klamath River are currently used for bucket and longline drafting in the ASE area, and additional locations suitable for drafting ARAPs are expected to form naturally in the reservoir footprints post-removal.

-KRRC has analyzed the expected changes in the Klamath River after dam removal and anticipate that there will be at least two ARAPs which will form naturally in each former reservoir and meet the specific suitability performance criteria to be used by Type 1 helicopters with snorkels (Figure 11).
-ARAPs are expected to have wetted widths and centerline depths greater than 150 ft and 3 ft, respectively, providing an adequate amount of water to target and draft using a snorkel device from the helicopter.
-A safety clearance diameter of 400 ft is required to reduce the hazards of helicopter drafting due to rotor wash, obstacles, and vegetation that could interact with the rotors.
+The Renewal Corporation has analyzed the expected changes in the Klamath River after dam removal and anticipate that there will be at least two ARAPs which will form naturally in each former reservoir and meet the specific suitability performance criteria to be used by Type 1 helicopters with snorkels (Figure 11).
+ARAPs are expected to have wetted widths and centerline depths greater than 150 Ft and 3 Ft, respectively, providing an adequate amount of water to target and draft using a snorkel device from the helicopter.
+A safety clearance diameter of 400 Ft is required to reduce the hazards of helicopter drafting due to rotor wash, obstacles, and vegetation that could interact with the rotors.
 An area satisfying the safety clearance diameter criteria will need to be devoid of woody vegetation taller than 18 inches and lack any other obstacles posing a potential hazard to helicopter rotors (cf. USFS & OAS, 2015).